In Plain English, Please

 - Common, everyday words –

-Instead of: Say this: Implement Start Submit Send, Give Demonstrate Show, Prove
+Instead of: Say this: Implement Start, Carry out Submit Send, Give Demonstrate Show, Prove

 - Short sentences and short paragraphs – Smaller “bites” of information are easier for the reader to digest.
 Sentences should have 20 words or less.
 Paragraphs should have no more than seven lines of text, not sentences.
 It’s better to have only three to four lines of text.